Everyone needs to keep refocusing their future.

 It takes an exceptional business model to work forever.
 If it’s broken and not working well all day every day, and beyond repair, dispose of it and remove the mind traffic and frustrations.

-Practice continuous self-development
+Practice continuous self-development as you are building futures.

 Diversify your interests, remain relevant, develop a powerful personal brand, maintain a global outlook, and create products and services which benefit others.
 Be mindful of what has already happened in your community and industry.